Running and deploying apps

 • Workspace — Select the workspace where you want to run the deployment and store run results.
 If you enable reviews, only members of this workspace can review results.

-• Integrations — Configure pre- and post-processing options, either pulling files from upstream systems or sending results to downstream systems.
+• Integrations — Configure pre- and post-processing options, either pulling file or folders from upstream systems or sending results to downstream systems.
 For details, see Configuring integrations.

 Enterprise Enterprise organizations can configure additional review options:

 • Review queue — Assign a group within the deployment workspace to conduct initial reviews.
-You can select whether documents are assigned manually or round robin, with documents assigned to group members in turn.
+You can select whether reviews are assigned manually or round robin, with reviews assigned to group members in turn.
 If you select round robin assignment, admins and managers are excluded from reviews by default, but you can optionally include them.

 • Escalation queue — Assign a group within the deployment workspace to review files flagged for further evaluation.
 Like review queues, you can select assignment method and optionally include admins and managers in reviews.